Register as New Patient

 Out of Area Registration

-GP practices have always had the ability to accept patients who live outside their practice area.
-Regardless of distance from the practice, the practice would still provide a home visit if clinically necessary.
-The new arrangements mean GP practices now have the option to register patients who live outside the practice area but without any obligation to provide home visits.
+GP practices have the option to register patients who live outside the practice area but without any obligation to provide home visits.

 Out of Area registration (with or without home visits) is voluntary for GP Practices meaning patients may be refused because they live outside the area.

 If your application is considered the GP Practice will only register you without home visits if is is clinically appropriate and practitical in your individual case.
 To do this we may: